Kickstart offer intensive mentoring support for primary school pupils who may require in-school support for a variety of reasons.

-The majority of pupils that are identified and considered ‘vulnerable’ may have difficulties in socialising, communicating, confidence and self-esteem.
+The majority of pupils that are identified and considered for the groups are vulnerable due to having difficulties in emotional literacy, self-regulation, socialising, communicating, confidence and self-esteem.

 (Ofsted, 2011) identified that concerns fall into three main categories: